goabstract/abstract-sdk/docs/sketch.md

 Detect whether the current selected document was opened from Abstract, either tracked or untracked.

-## projectId
+## project

-`Abstract.Sketch.projectId(context: SketchContext): string`
+`Abstract.Sketch.project(context: SketchContext): ProjectDescriptor`

-Get the UUID of the project from which the current document was opened.
+Get a descriptor of the project from which the current document was opened.

-## branchId
+## branch

-`Abstract.Sketch.branchId(context: SketchContext): string`
+`Abstract.Sketch.branch(context: SketchContext): BranchDescriptor`

-Get the UUID (or "master") of the branch from which the current document was opened.
+Get a descriptor of the branch from which the current document was opened.

-## fileId
+## file

-`Abstract.Sketch.fileId(context: SketchContext): string`
+`Abstract.Sketch.file(context: SketchContext): FileDescriptor`

-Get the UUID of the currently open document.
+Get a descriptor for the currently open document.